bacalhau-project/bacalhau/docs/faqs.md

 ## Can I stop a running job?

-No. Once a job has been submitted (and accepted), it is currently not possible to stop it from runnin
+No. Once a job has been submitted (and accepted), it is currently not possible to stop it from running